safetyinnovation/inspire-datamodel/SocialMedia/SmAlertRule/doc/spec.md

 # SmAlertRule

-This entity contains a harmonised description of Social Media Alert Rule.
-It allows simple and complex rules, e.g. to compare two timeframes
+This entity contains a harmonised description of the datamodel for SmAlertRule.
+It allows to define simple and complex rules for social media alerts.

 ## Data Model

 - `id`

-- `type`
+- `type`: SmAlertRule

 - `active`: Boolean.
 If the alert rule is active.